duongtd23/AWSIMScriptPy-Client/README.md

 ### Predefined Actions
 Some predefined actions for common tasks are available in [actions](actions) folder.
 #### Ego Vehicle Actions
 - `Spawning`: Spawn the ego vehicle at a specified position and orientation (precisely, reset initial pose), and perform ADS re-localization.
-Note that precise 3D coordinates can be obtained from a lane offset expression with our helper functions likes
+Note that precise 3D coordinates can be obtained from a lane offset expression with our helper functions, like
   ```python
   _, _, position, orientation = network.parse_lane_offset(LaneOffset('111', 10))
   ```
 - `SetGoalPose`: Set the goal pose for the ego vehicle at a specified position and orientation.
 A goal is required for Autoware to perform autonomous driving.
 - `ActivateAutonomousMode`: Activate the autonomous driving mode in Autoware.
-This action should be specified with the condition that the autonomous driving mode is ready (at least after setting initial pose and goal pose).
+This action should be specified with the condition that the autonomous driving mode is ready (at least after setting the initial pose and goal pose).
 - `SetVelocityLimit`: Set the speed limit for the ego vehicle.
 Note that the real speed at each moment depends on Autoware's planning and control modules.

 ![Alt text](assets/network.png "Intersection with lane IDs")